sdercolin/vlabeler/README.md

 The following condition keys (the part left to `:`) are supported:

-- no key: search in the entry name, sample name or tag
+- no key: search in the entry name, sample name (without extension) or tag
 - `name`: search in the entry name
-- `sample`: search in the sample name
+- `sample`: search in the sample name (without extension)
 - `tag`: search in the tag

 The match type for this search is `contains`.